 How can I spot early signs of customer churn?

-What metrics should I track to measure customer retention?
+What metrics should I track to measure customer retention and loyalty?

-Monitor and measure metrics such as customer retention rate (CRR), churn rate, and repeat customer rate.
-These effective customer retention strategies help illuminate areas where performance retention is lacking or up to par.
+Monitor and measure key metrics, including customer retention rate (CRR), churn rate, and repeat customer rate.
+These effective customer retention strategies help identify areas where customer retention performance is lacking or meets expectations.

 When customer churn threatens your bottom line, or your market is saturated and competitive, a strong customer retention strategy becomes crucial.
 Retention is the foundation of sustainable growth and profitability, built by consistently caring for valuable customer relationships.